 “‘Looped needle-netting,’ (in Sweden called vantsöm).
 In this variant the new stitch not only loops around the corresponding stitch in the preceding row, but also back through the neighboring stitch of its own row, or sometimes through several of the last-sewn stitches of this row.”

-An expanded English translation of Hald’s book appeared in 1980 as Ancient Danish Textiles from Bogs and Burials and appears to have been the source of “the expression ‘looped needle-netting’” cited by Hansen.
-However, the captions to the photographs in it are bilingual and include the Danish nålebinding.
-(The Danish letter å is also written as aa, and the generally preferred representation changed from the latter to the former between the two publication dates.)
+An expanded English translation of Hald’s book appeared in 1980 as Ancient Danish Textiles from Bogs and Burials and seems to have been the source of the expression ‘looped needle-netting’ cited by Hansen.
+However, Hald’s introductory definition includes the Danish term exactly as it appeared in the earlier edition:

 “…a technique which Margrethe Hald calls by its Danish term ‘nålebinding’ ‘needle-binding’…”

 The standard reference work on Swedish handcraft, Hemslöjd, was published in 1968 by Anna-Maja Nylén.
-It includes a section headed Nålbindning, which says the term was one of several regional names traditionally given to the craft (including sömma).
-The 1976 English translation of Nylén’s book, Swedish Handcraft, calls it ‘needle looping.’
-The text under that heading places nålbindning on a list of “different local terms.”)
+It includes a section headed Nålbindning, which says the term was one of several regional names traditionally given to the craft, including nåla and sömma.
+(The 1976 English translation of her book, Swedish Handcraft, calls it ‘needle looping’ and places nålbindning on a list of “different local terms.”)

 Regardless of how it is spelled in the Scandivanian languages — nålbindning in Swedish, nålebinding or nålbinding in Danish and Norwegian — the anglicized form that transforms ‘nål’ to ‘nal’ has become firmly entrenched.
 In fact, ‘nalbinding’ was on the path toward common use by the time of Hansen’s presentation.